rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 **Thoughts:**

 Worked on some quality of life changes.
 I need to make a callable hint feature.
 By calling hint, players can get an indication of how to solve a puzzle.
 I need to rename the move_player() function to something less representative of moving the player class object.

+### Day 71: April 24th, 2022
+#####

+**Today's Progress:**
+1. Added a hint variable to the Room class.
+Set default to empty string.
+2. Changed length of oxygen remaining from 60s to 120s.
+3. Created Verb and Noun list under global variables for user_input() parser. ("input_verb", "input_noun")
+4. Moved oxygen puzzle functionality into the game loop.

+**Thoughts:**

+Added the oxygen puzzle into the game loop and extended the time it takes to drown.
+Made a few small changes and began working with the hint feature.